OctopusDeploy/blog/blog/2017-10/octopus-v4-uxui.md

 **Environments page after**
 ![Octopus 4.0 coming soon](4.0_environments-after_blogimage.png)

-We understand that getting used to something new can be a challenge but we believe our decision to redesign and restructure has produced an awesome Octopus 4.0 release.
-One that has been based on our user feedback and business goals. <This needs another sentence, will have a think about it>
+We understand that getting used to something new can be a challenge but we believe our decision to redesign and restructure areas, like the variable editor and deployment page, has produced an awesome Octopus 4.0 release.
+This is thanks to the ongoing User Voice suggestions and most recently our users, who provided valuable feedback when testing Octopus 4.0 Alpha.